-Proof-of-stake is responsible for record keeping in Meter’s blockchain system.
-To prevent censorship, Meter allows a big pool of validators (participating nodes that can potentially keep the transaction records).
+Proof-of-Stake is responsible for record keeping in Meter’s blockchain system.
+To prevent censorship, Meter allows a big pool of validators (participating nodes that manage the transaction records).
 At the beginning of each epoch, a group of validators will be randomly selected from the validator pool to form a committee.
 During the epoch, only the validators within the committee can create and vote on the blocks, following a BFT style consensus.
 This ensures high performance and instant finality, both of which are desirable for financial applications.

-The proof-of-work miner and proof-of-stake validators maintain separate proof-of-work and proof-of-stake chains.
+The Proof-of-Work miners and Proof-of-Stake validators maintain separate chains.
 The two chains only interact at end of every epoch, when they cross reference each other.
-This ensures it is impossible to go back in time and create new chains (called a long range attack).
+This ensures it is impossible to go back in time and create new chains (this is called a long-range attack).

-Because of the changes in the economic and game design, the proof-of-value consensus is able combine the benefits of both proof-of-work and proof-of-stake while avoid the problems in both.
-As we know, in Bitcoin or other proof-of-work cryptocurrencies, the network hashing rate directly correlates to the price or the market cap of Bitcoin.
-In Meter, the hash rate only correlate to the increment of market cap.
+Because of the changes in the economic and game design, this Proof-of-Value consensus is able to combine the benefits of both Proof-of-Work and Proof-of-Stake while avoiding the problems in both.
+As we know, in Bitcoin or other Proof-of-Work cryptocurrencies, the network hash rate directly correlates to the price or the market cap of that cryptocurrency.
+In Meter, the hash rate only correlates to the increment of market cap.

-Such a difference makes Meter greener than any traditional proof-of-work cryptocurrencies.
-Based on our estimation, to support an economy similar to the United States, the annual money spent in mining would be similar to the annual budget of U.S. Mint and U.S. Engraving and Printing.
-Proof-of-work is able to introduce true randomness and a notion of time.
-These are important to prevent censorship and attack, and extremely hard to obtain in proof-of-stake.
+Such a difference makes Meter more environmentally friendly than any traditional Proof-of-Work cryptocurrency.
+Based on our estimation, to support an economy similar to the United States, the annual money spent in mining would be similar to the annual budget of the U.S. Mint and U.S. Engraving and Printing.
+Proof-of-Work is able to introduce true randomness and a notion of time.
+These are important to prevent censorship and attack, which is extremely hard to obtain in Proof-of-Stake.